Are you dreaming of an epic outdoor adventure? A Utah national parks road trip is one of the best national park road trips in the country!

 TIMED ENTRY FOR ARCHES NATIONAL PARK– The National Park system has become especially popular in the past few years (thank you Covid and Instagram) so several of the most popular national parks have gone to a time-entry system.
 Arches National Park is one of those parks.

-Timed-entry tickets are required for entry to Arches National Park April 1- October 3, 2023.
+Timed-entry tickets are required for entry to Arches National Park April 1- October 31, 2024.
 Tickets are released three months in advance at 8am Mountain Time on the first of the month.
 Visit the park website for full details on reservations.
+I recommend arriving at the park by 6am to enjoy the sunrise, cooler temps, and not having to deal with lines or reservations.

 Arches National Park Hikes